Understanding Splenectomy – Essential Knowledge for Doctors

 • Hematological disorders

-• Malignancies (e.g., splenic tumors, lymphomas)
+• Malignancies (e.g., splenic tumours, lymphomas)

 • Certain infections (e.g., splenic abscesses, overwhelming post-splenectomy infections